itrullen/StarWarsListApp/README.md

 - The ability to mark an items as favourite
 - The ability to filter the list containing all the items by favourites

-## Technical requirements
+## Technical details
 - The application is written in Kotlin.
 - The code is well structured and easy to understand.
-- Preferably clean architecture with MVVM .
+- Clean architecture with MVVM .
 - Good separation of concerns.
 - Communication with a RESTful API with JSON format.
-- We would like to see the UI in Jetpack Compose.
+- UI in Jetpack Compose.